Update: Brotherhood deputy guide arrested

 In his official Facebook page, the spokesperson also denied reports circulating about members of the Armed Forces pressuring their commander, Abdel Fattah al-Sisi, to reverse the statement he issued on Wednesday removing Morsi from office.
 He called such reports rumors intended at spreading false impressions about divisions within the Armed Forces.

 The Associated Press reported Friday that Morsi had tried to approach sympathetic members of the Second Army — a field army tasked with protecting the Suez Canal — to overturn Sisi's decision to oust him.
 The Armed Forces immediately denied any reports of internal divisions.

-The Freedom and Justice Party website reported on Friday night that the Presidential Guards are negotiating a way out of the current stalemate with Morsi.
+The Freedom and Justice Party website reported on Friday night that the Republican Guards are negotiating a way out of the current stalemate with Morsi.
 The claim could not be verified.